Prints the tracking script of the Google Analytics visitor tracking service.

 The tag serves the same purpose as Google's _setAllowLinker() function.

-By using the after and before attributes you can define content that is output either after or before the tag's output.
+With the before and after attributes, you can define content that is output before or after the content produced by the tag.

 E.g.

-If the tag does not produce any content, neither the content of the after and before attributes will be output.
+If the tag does not produce any content, the content of the before and after attributes will also not be displayed.

 escape: